Last month, Akismet (the anti-spam software I use) filtered 850 delicious bits of blog comment spam.

-And it was (and is) and good thing.
-The problem was that is was (and is) too much of a good thing.
+And it was (and is) a good thing; the problem was that is was (and is) too much of a good thing.

 So let’s look at a piece of spam as an example.
 Here’s one that I got just last week –

-The business model behind this again is to achieve a couple goals.
+The business model behind this is to achieve a couple goals.
 First, the spammer is hoping to get a click.
-They may not get a click from my blog – but they will from somewhere, and it’s a numbers game.
-Even a click-through rate of 0.1% click through rate on a million comments is 1000…and a good comment spammer will spin out tens of millions of spam comments.
+They may not get a click from my blog – but they will from somewhere, and it’s all a numbers game.
+Even a click-through rate of 0.1% click-through rate on a million comments is 1000…and a good comment spammer will spin out tens of millions of spam comments.

 But that isn’t the real goal – the real goal is to try to trick Google into thinking – even for just one day – that that website is relevant in some way to searches for Ocean Spray coupons so that it will get visitors that way…who will somehow use that company’s coupons.